keyule/KuGou-API/README.md

 pagesize | pagesize
 page | page

-Others that I have no idea does what: *showtype, sver, correct, api_ver, version, tag, with_res_tag*
+Others that I have no idea does what: *showtype, sver, correct, api_ver, tag, with_res_tag*

 #### Example
 Searching for 安静 all versions.
 Return 1 result